Karst Shepherd Dog

 Is the Karst Shepherd suitable for apartment living?

-They require regular brushing, especially during shedding seasons, to manage their dense undercoat.
+They have a dense double coat that requires regular brushing, especially during shedding seasons, to prevent matting and manage loose hair.

 Are they good with children?